April 6, 2018

 "The Winx fairies are unique characters, but they are also a team–friends who look after each other," Straffi explains.
 "In fact, the Winx fairies are only able to defeat an evil opponent if they join their powers together and take that opponent on as a team.
 That's their real magical power, and one that young girls identify with: selfless, strong friendship.
 It links back to primal concepts like the family and the perennial conflict between good and evil, but always with the joy and fun a team of true friends can rely on."

 From a small company led by the creativity of Straffi and a small team, Rainbow has grown significantly from its modest beginnings into group of nine separate companies in a modern headquarters, complete with a studio, that has remained in the hills and countryside of its founder's origins.
 Rainbow now boasts a major position as a diverse content provider with a portfolio that includes animated TV series and theatrical movies, a publishing company, brand licensing, theme parks and live events.

-According to the License!
-Global Top 150 Global Licensors report, Rainbow ranked No. 12, reporting $4.3 billion in retail sales of licensed merchandise worldwide in 2014.
+Top 150 Global Licensors report, Rainbow ranked No. 12, reporting $4.3 billion in retail sales of licensed merchandise worldwide in 2014.